unknownindividualpersonnel/ModernSMC/README.md

-## General Information
+## General Information/Q&A

 ### What is ModernSMC?
-ModernSMC is my attempt at properly reviving Super Mario Club's servers, using ThroatyMumbo's SMC-Server repository as a base.
-I'm having trouble attempting to summarize it in words, but essentially I'm approaching this with the idea of making an alternate take on Super Mario Club into reality: Where it's for both regular consumers and retail stores.
+ModernSMC is a fork of SMC-Server that is a Work-In-Progress revival of Super Mario Club's servers.
+The goal here is to have both quantity AND quality, because of course it will, it's a online Famicom program meant to record and share information about the video game market to stores!

 ### When will it be finished?
 When everything is all said and done and ready to go, i'll update this so that people can connect to ModernSMC.
+However, considering the fact this is meant to run locally, there probably won't be a way to get it really online for a good while.

 ### Extra info
-Research is being conducted to make newly added information as accurate to historial records as possible.
+Research is being conducted to make newly added information as accurate to historical records as possible.
 Unfortunately, nobody's bothered to archive game prices.

 # To-do:
-Add other systems,
- Restore all the stuff i axed
+Add other systems, Restore all the stuff i axed, and eventually add a Japanese translation for the sake of both historical accuracy and also accessibility

 ## Original README